openPMD/openPMD-standard/STANDARD.md

  - `dt`
    - type: *(floatX)*
-   - description: The latest time step (that was used to reach this iteration).
+   - description: the latest time step (that was used to reach this iteration).
                   This is needed at the iteration level, since the time step may vary from iteration to iteration in certain codes.